ishanpqr/DMSC-Spring-2021/2021-05-16-Final-Project.md

    -**Background Tile**: I have three images that serve as background tiles.
 Each time a room is created          one of those images is randomly chosen to be the background tile.
 This tile represents the terrain          of the dungeon room.

    -**Objects**: I have a small pool of objects: 3 types of trees, 3 types of flowers, boulder.
 Each time a        room is created these objects are randomly placed on the tile making sure that they are not too            close to each other.
+One extra feature I added is that if the background tile is a "Desert type"            then only boulders are generated and nothing else.